 - Keep a flashlight in your nightstand drawer or near the closet to help you read labels or distinguish colors.

 See Organizing and Modifying Your Home for additional information on lighting, color, contrast, and room-by-room modifications.

 Use Organizing and Sorting Systems

 Before implementing a labeling system, try using any of the following organizational techniques:

-- Use tactile cues, such as texture, cut, style, and button design.
-Using these cues can help you identify many clothing items without needing to label them.
+- Use tactile cues such as texture, cut, style, and button design.
+Using these cues can help you identify many clothing items without having to label them.

 - Place a matching outfit together on one hanger (suit, shirt, belt, tie, and slacks).

 - Group similar clothing together.
 Place all slacks in one part of the closet; all shirts in another.